tehbooom/elastic-data/README.md

 ## TODO

 - Allow to execute application without a TUI `elastic-data run`
-- Support more timestamp formats
-  - snort needs more timestamps
-  - crowdstrike uses  crowdstrike.metadata.eventCreationTime and need to adjust the json
-- Go through JSON fields looking for common field names like the following and replace them in the template
-  - username
-  - hostname
-  - time
 - user can add their own domains, IPs, and emails
 - user can provide their own log examples
 - golangcilint